The Media Botched the Covington Catholic Story

-On Friday, January 18, a group of white teenage boys wearing MAGA hats mobbed an elderly Native American man on the steps of the Lincoln Memorial, chanting “Make America Great Again,” menacing him, and taunting him in racially motivated ways.
+On Friday, January 18, a group of white teenage boys wearing MAGA hats mobbed an elderly Native American man on the steps of the Lincoln Memorial, chanting “Make America great again,” menacing him, and taunting him in racially motivated ways.
 It is the kind of thing that happens every day—possibly every hour—in Donald Trump’s America.
 But this time there was proof: a video.
-Was it problematic that it offered no evidence that these things were had happened?
+Was it problematic that it offered no evidence that these things had happened?
 No. What mattered was that it had happened, and that there was video to prove it.
 The fact of there being a video became stronger than the video itself.

-The video shows a man playing a tribal drum standing directly in front of a boy with clear skin and lips reddened from the cold; the boy is wearing a MAGA hat, and he is smiling at him in a way that is implacable and inscrutable.
+The video shows a man playing a tribal drum standing directly in front of a boy with clear skin and lips reddened from the cold; the boy is wearing a MAGA hat, and he is smiling at the man in a way that is implacable and inscrutable.
 The boys around him are cutting up—dancing to the drumbeat, making faces at one another and at various iPhones, and eventually beginning to tire of whatever it is that’s going on.
 Soon enough, the whole of the video’s meaning seems to come down to the smiling boy and the drumming man.
 They are locked into something, but what is it?

 Twenty seconds pass, then 30—and still the boy is smiling in that peculiar way.
 What has brought them to this strange, charged moment?
 From the short clip alone, it is impossible to tell.
 Because the point of the viral video was that it was proof of racist bullying yet showed no evidence of it, the boy quickly became the subject of rage and disgust.
 “I’d be ashamed and appalled if he was my son,” the actress Debra Messing tweeted.

 A second video also made the rounds.
 Shot shortly after the event, it consisted of an interview with the drummer, Nathan Phillips.
 There was something powerful about it, something that seemed almost familiar.
 It seemed to tell us an old story, one that’s been tugging at us for years.
-It was a battered Rodney King stepping up to the microphones in the middle of the L.A. riots, asking, “Can we all get along?
+It was a battered Rodney King stepping up to the microphones in the middle of the Los Angeles riots, asking, “Can we all get along?
 Can we get along?”
 It was the beautiful hippie boy putting flowers in the rifle barrels of military policemen at the March on the Pentagon.

 Read: Stop trusting viral videos

-In the golden hour at the Lincoln Memorial, the lights illuminating the vault, Nathan Phillips stands framed against the light of the setting sun, wiping tears from his eyes as he described what has happened—with the boys, with the country, with land itself.
+In the golden hour at the Lincoln Memorial, the lights illuminating the vault, Phillips stands framed against the light of the setting sun, wiping tears from his eyes as he describes what has happened—with the boys, with the country, with land itself.
 His voice soft, unsteady, he begins:

-As I was singing I heard them saying ‘Build that wall, build that wall.’
+As I was singing, I heard them saying, ‘Build that wall, build that wall.’
 This is indigenous land; we’re not supposed to have walls here.
 We never did … We never had a wall.
 We never had a prison.
 We always took care of our elders.
 We took care of our children … We taught them right from wrong.
 I wish I could see … the [young men] could put that energy into making this country really great … helping those that are hungry.

-It was moving, and it was an explanation of the terrible thing that had just happened—“I heard them saying ‘Build that wall.’
-It was an ode to a nation’s lost soul.
-It was also the first in a serious of interviews in which Nathan Phillips would prove himself adept—far more so than the news media—at incorporating any new information about what had actually happened into his version of events.
+It was moving, and it was an explanation of the terrible thing that had just happened—“I heard them saying, ‘Build that wall.’ ” It was an ode to a nation’s lost soul.
+It was also the first in a series of interviews in which Phillips would prove himself adept—far more so than the news media—at incorporating any new information about what had actually happened into his version of events.
 His version was all-encompassing, and he was treated with such patronizing gentleness by the news media that he was never directly confronted with his conflicting accounts.

-When the country learned that Phillips was—in addition to being, as we were endlessly reminded, a “native elder”—a veteran of the Vietnam War, the sense of anger about what had happened to him assumed new dimensions.
-That he had defended our country, only to be treated by so poorly by these MAGA-hatted monsters blasted the level of the boys’ malevolence into outer space.
+When the country learned that Phillips was—in addition to being, as we were endlessly reminded, a “Native elder”—a veteran of the Vietnam War, the sense of anger about what had happened to him assumed new dimensions.
+That he had defended our country only to be treated so poorly by these MAGA-hatted monsters blasted the level of the boys’ malevolence into outer space.

 The journalist Kara Swisher found a way to link the horror to an earlier news event, tweeting: